Characterization of flip process rules with the same trajectories: Proving Theorem

 The following lemma gives an explicit quantification of induced densities at parametrized graphon representations of graphs.
 The availability of such an explicit quantification is central to our proof of Theorem~\ref{thm:rule-vel-char}.
+A function $\phi \colon V(\F) \to V(\HH)$ from a rooted graph $\F$ to a rooted graph $\HH$ is \emph{induced copy} if it satisfies~\ref{item:fn-relpres}, \ref{item:fn-rootresp} and~\ref{item:fn-rootordpres}.